nidhigiridhar/cse110-w21-group35/specs/pitch/pitch.md

 ![Event Modeling Diagram](../system-diagrams/EventModelDiagram.jpg)

 ## Rabbit Holes
-A major rabbit hole is our tasks list features.
-The tasks feature is not central to our application nor the Pomodoro technical.
+A major rabbit hole is our tasks list feature.
+The tasks feature is not central to our application nor the Pomodoro technique.
 As such, we must make sure Productoro does not transform into a planner application mid-development.

-We have explained more reasoning regarding the addition of the task feature at [task.md](../adr/0003-tasks.md)
+We have explain more reasoning regarding the addition of the tasks feature at [task.md](../adr/0003-tasks.md)

 ## No-gos
 We will not be implementing a pause function since a pause feature directly contradicts the Pomodoro technique.
 The Pomodoro technique is a time management technique that breaks work down into intervals that should be completed without interruptions.
 The ability to pause in the middle of an interval and continue the interval when the user pleases does not align with the Pomodoro technique.

-Realistically, we understand a user might need to *restart* a pomo or break, so have created a reset button that restarts a pomo to the 25 minute makr.
-We have provided more explanation in our [start_stop_reset.md](./../adr/0004-start_stop_reset.md).
+Realistically, we understand a user might need to *restart* a pomo or break, so created a reset button that restarts a pomo to the 25 minute mark.
+We provided more explanation in our [start_stop_reset.md](./../adr/0004-start_stop_reset.md).

 ## Our Implementation Plan
 We have broken down Productoro's features into  different sprints.
 Our main goal is to implement the MVP features during sprint 2, and a detailed outline of our implementation plan can be seen on our [project roadmap](../roadmap.md).

 Furthermore, we will be using a Github repository and its features to develop Productoro.

-The issues for the sprint 2 features can be viewed on our repository **TODO: LINK!!!**
+The issues for the sprint 2 features can be viewed on our repository and [project board](https://github.com/nidhigiridhar/cse110-w21-group35/projects/2).

 Within our repository, we will use multiple development branches beginning at the start of sprint 2.
-For our branching structure, our team will develop a feature on a feature-specific branch and then push the branch to master.
+For our branching structure, our team will develop features on feature-specific branches and then push the branch to master.
 We will create the following branches:
    * timer
    * buttons
    * notifications